pdjr-signalk/pdjr-skplugin-meta-injector/README.md

    This allows plugins or apps in Signal K to supply meta data in a distributed, dynamic, way.

-Since meta data tends to be static in nature plugins will tend to be implemented so that they output meta data at the start of their execution and this raises the possibility of *metdata*  being issued by a plugin before __signalk-meta__ has itself begun execution.
+Meta data tends to be static in nature and pervasive in application and plugins will tend to be implemented so that they output meta data at the start of their execution and this raises the possibility of *metdata* being issued by a plugin before __signalk-meta__ has itself begun execution.
-Further, meta data in Signal K is an integral part of the system's support for alarm management and alarm handling systems may need to have confidence that meta data is in place before they attempt to initialise.
+Not least because meta data plays a critical role in Signal K's alarm system it is important that this type of data loss be avoided.

-To ameliorate these issues __signalk-meta__ maintains the notion of a *service interval* - a period in which the plugin will accept *metadata* and at the end of which the plugin can signal that meta data is placed and alarm system operation can commence.
+To ameliorate these issues __signalk-meta__ maintains the notion of a *startup delay* - a period after plugin execution during which processing of distributed *metadata* is deferred, giving peers who generate meta data the opportunity to place uch data in the Signal K tree before __signalk-meta__ looks to consume it.

-__signalk-meta__ maintains a status notification at "notifications.plugins.meta.status": the message property of this value is set to "ready" at the start of its *service interval* and to "complete" at the end of this period.
+__signalk-meta__ maintains a status notification at "notifications.plugins.meta.status".
-The duration of *service interval* is defined in the plugin configuration.
+A notification with the message property value "complete" is issued after distributed *metadata* processing terminates.

 ## Format of a *metadata* array